fhcrc/nestly/docs/index.rst

 Welcome to nestly's documentation!
 ==================================

-Nestly is a small package designed to ease running software with combinatorial choices of parameters.
+``nestly`` is a small package designed to ease running software with combinatorial choices of parameters.
 It can easily do so for "cartesian products" of parameter choices, but can do much more-- arbitrary "backwards-looking" dependencies can be used.

 To find out more, check out the the :ref:`examples`.